wp-plugins/tickera-event-ticketing-system/readme.txt

 Plugin Name: Tickera
 Author: Tickera.com

+= 3.1.5.4  =
+- Fixed issue with update cart check control on the cart page

 = 3.1.5.3 =
 - Fixed issue caused by output buffering when downloading a ticket (on some servers)
 - Added customer front order detail page link on the order details page in the admin